FEMessage/update-popup/README.md

 ## Usage

-You need to set environment variables UPDATE_POPUP_VERSION, when iteratively updating, modify the variables greater than current value.
+You need to set environment variables `UPDATE_POPUP_VERSION`, when iteratively updating, modify the variables greater than current value.

 Environment variables